Scopt97/proj5-mongo/README.md

 A calculator for ACP brevet control times based on the calculator: https://rusa.org/octime_acp.html and rules: https://rusa.org/octime_alg.html , https://rusa.org/pages/rulesForRiders .
 This is a webserver that runs in docker-compose and uses flask, ajax, and mongodb (pymongo).

+### Rules

+Times follow the table linked in .../octime_alg.html above.
+Based on the min and max speeds, and the distance from the start to the control, the open and close times for each control are calculated.
+Only the part of the distance within a threshold follows that min/max speed (e.g. a control at 300km has the first 200km treated as 0-200 and the last 100km treated as 200-400).
+The time for the final control is based on the given brevet distance, and the final control can be no more that 20% longer than the given brevet distance.

 ## Use